Job Specification 01837

 MEDICAL EXAMINATION

-required to pass a thorough medical and psychiatric examination
+to pass a thorough medical and psychiatric examination to be

-psychological, medical, or physical condition or defect which
+medical, or physical condition or defect which would prevent

-would prevent efficient performance of the duties of the
+efficient performance of the duties of the position, cause the

 KNOWLEDGE AND ABILITIES: